Policy on the Postal System

 The practice of the government intercepting mail was first exposed by Peter Wright in his book “Spycatcher”.
 Peter Wright was a communist secret agent who infiltrated the British secret police, MI-5.
 He trained as a scientist, and became the scientific adviser to the secret police.
 Later, he fled to Australia and published an exposé of the secret police, in which he accused his former boss of being a Soviet agent.
 Much of what Wright says in his book is true, including about intercepting mail, and applies as much to Australia as to Britain.

 The Australian secret police is called ASIO.
 They are responsible for the interception of mail.
 If the police want some mail intercepted, they do not ask Australia Post to intercept it, but rather they ask ASIO to intercept it.
 ASIO is a very unprofessional organization, and will go out of their way so that people will know their mail is being intercepted.
 For example, they will delay the delivery of a letter until a deadline mentioned in the letter has passed.
 ASIO themselves are a serious threat to Australian security.
+People assume that ASIO staff are like Ben Roberts-Smith, but in reality they are like Eddie Obeid.

 If any of our candidates are elected to the Australian Parliament, they will introduce a private member’s bill, the Postal Interception Bill.
 This will apply to Australia Post, the Australian Document Exchange, private couriers, mail box companies, and similar services.
 It will be illegal to open mail without a warrant.
 If mail is handed over to government agents, a record will have to be made of the date, time, weight, sender and recipient.